fenago/apache-solr/lab_guides/Lab_8.md

 Summary
 -------------------------

-In this chapter, we saw the various tuning parameters needed to take Solr to production.
+In this lab, we saw the various tuning parameters needed to take Solr to production.
 We started off with JVM parameters, and then saw how to manage `solrconfig.xml`.
 We got an understanding of taking backups, setting up JMX, and configuring logs.
 Finally, we had an overview of SolrCloud.

-In the next chapter, we will see various Client APIs made available by Solr.
+In the next lab, we will see various Client APIs made available by Solr.